 “I think it was Lowman’s licks and stance that were unforgettable to me,” Cropper said (from 429 Records).
 “He had a way of weaving his fills in when there was a hole in the melody and vocal, then he would get right back to the rhythm.
 Early on, I drew my rhythm influences from Bo Diddley, whose solo picking I loved, but Lowman did a lot of stuff that no one could really duplicate.
 As cool as it was to see the way he worked with the strap live (Pauling would use a long strap to keep his guitar real low – down by his knees – then cradle his axe and let the strap hit the floor when he played leads), he was good to listen to on record too because of those amazing fills.
 As I began working as a session guitarist, I applied a cardinal rule that I learned from watching and listening to Lowman.
 You don’t step on top of the singer.
 You’re there to lend support until your time for a solo comes up.”

-Although they didn’t tear up the charts in the late ‘50s, The “5” Royales fit right in with King Records’s fearsome stable of artists, including James Brown, Hank Ballard and Little Willie John.
+Although they didn’t light up the charts in the late ‘50s, The “5” Royales fit right in with King Records’s fearsome stable of artists, including James Brown, Hank Ballard and Little Willie John.
 King’s long-time producer, Henry Glover (who also worked with the band at Apollo), seemed to understand how to capture the essence of a band that, by all accounts, was tearing it up on stage damn near every night.

 Like most of the essential King releases of the era, there was little attempt to smooth out the rough edges.
 Glover and the label’s head, Syd Nathan, knew their audience – primarily urban blacks who wanted the real deal, not some lame imitation of what they were hearing in the clubs.